 Insight is seeing the invisible; seeing the connections others never notice.

-My long answer is five every day strategies that get you to the ah-ha moment that is insight.
+My long answer is five every day strategies that get you to the ah-ha moment of sudden clarity that is insight.
 But first, let’s here from a cognitive expert on the subject.

 The getting of insight is well described by cognitive psychologist, Gary Klein, author of Seeing What Others Don’t: The Remarkable Ways We Gain Insights, who explains that ‘an insight is an unexpected shift in the way we understand things.
 It comes without warning.
 It’s not something that we think is going to happen and that’s why it’s unexpected.
 It feels like a gift and in fact it is’.